Brea Murakami, MM, MT-BC

 BA in Psychology, Chapman University, Orange, CA

-Brea Murakami is a board-certified music therapist and the clinical coordinator of music therapy at Pacific University.
-Her responsibilities include overseeing the music therapy clinical training program, teaching undergraduate classes in music therapy, and providing supervision for music therapy students of all levels.
+Brea Murakami is a board-certified music therapist and the Interim Director of music therapy at Pacific University.
+Her responsibilities include overseeing the music therapy program, teaching undergraduate classes in music therapy, and providing supervision for music therapy students of all levels.
 Prior to her position at Pacific University, Brea completed her master’s degree in music therapy at the University of Miami where she served as a teaching and research assistant.

-Ms. Murakami’s clinical work has recently focused on older adult care and neurorehabilitation, but her career has included work with diverse populations in early childhood settings, behavioral health, and medical settings during her career.
+Ms. Murakami’s clinical work has recently focused on older adult care and neurorehabilitation, but her career has included work with diverse populations in early childhood settings, behavioral health, and medical settings.
 She has completed advanced training in Neurologic Music Therapy as well as the Allied Team Training for Parkinson’s disease.

 Lesiuk, T., Bugos, J. A., & Murakami, B. (2018).
 A rationale for music training to enhance executive functions in Parkinson’s disease: An overview of the problem.
 Healthcare, 6(2), 35.